TobikoData/sqlmesh/docs/concepts/models/overview.md

 For models that are incremental, the following parameters can be specified in the `kind`'s definition.

 ### time_column
 - Time column is a required property for incremental models.
 It is used to determine which records to overwrite when doing an incremental insert.
+Time column can have an optional format string specified in the SQL dialect of the model.
-Engines that support partitioning such as Spark and Hive also use it as the partition key.
-Additional partition key columns can be specified with the `partitioned_by` property (see below).
-Time column can have an optional format string.
-The format should be in the dialect of the model.
+- Engines that support partitioning, such as Spark and BigQuery, use the time column as the model's partition key.
+Multi-column partitions or modifications to columns can be specified with the [`partitioned_by` property](#partitioned_by).

 ### lookback
 - Lookback is used for [incremental](model_kinds.md#incremental_by_time_range) models to capture late arriving data.
 This must be a positive integer and refers to the number of units that late arriving data is expected.